parsonsmatt/elm-export/README.md

 expected to work for every reasonable case.

-There are some Haskell datatypes that cannot be represented in Elm.
+There are some Haskell datatypes that cannot be represented in PureScript.
 Obviously we will not support those.
-But there are some which are legal Haskell and legal Elm, but we do not yet generate.
+But there are some which are legal Haskell and legal PureScript, but we do not yet generate.
 Please send examples, PRs and code-suggestions!

 ## Contributors